Jarvis Disaster Law

 I am visiting as:

-California’s Only Practice Dedicated Exclusively to Disaster Law
+California’s First Practice Dedicated Exclusively to Disaster Law

-California’s Disaster Law Specialist for Government & Public Agencies
+Disaster Law for California Public Agencies — Built for Procurement

-For corporations, utilities, and private organizations, a disaster is not just an operational crisis — it is a legal one.
-Jarvis Disaster Law & Consulting builds the frameworks that protect your business, recover your losses, and defend against post-event litigation before and after catastrophe.
+For corporations, utilities, and private organizations, disaster preparedness is insurance recovery, business interruption defensibility, and ADA/Stafford Act compliance — built before the event, deployed during it, defended after it.
+Jarvis Disaster Law & Consulting builds the frameworks that protect the business, recover the losses, and defend against post-event litigation.

-Schedule a Discovery Call Request a Scope & Proposal
+Schedule a Discovery Call Request Board-Ready Scope Apply for Office Hours

-Schedule a Discovery Call View Services & Pricing
+Schedule a Discovery Call Read the Nonprofit Brief

 PBS Featured Expert · ABA National Presenter · CA 5th Climate Assessment Lead Author (Governor’s Appt.) · 3 California Laws Authored & Signed · Top 40 Under 40